spdobest/KotlinWorld/README.md

 fun parseInt(str: String): Int? {
     // ...
 }
-This function explains that the return type can be null, so you have to handle
-**variable without ? operator**
+This spm.kotlin.world.function explains that the return type can be null, so you have to handle **variable without ? operator**
 var a:String = "SIba"
 a = null// it will show compile time error saying that the variable can be null.